 The V6 and V10 represent two essential stages in Dyson’s cordless vacuum development.

-In this review, we’ll be going deep in covering the differences between the Dyson V6 vs. V10.
+In this comparison, we’ll be going deep in covering the differences between the Dyson V6 vs. V10.

 When James Dyson first unveiled the Dyson V6 more than three years back, they introduced the soft roller cleaning head that changed the way we think about how vacuums clean bare floor surfaces.